-The markscheme aims to present answers using good communication, eg if the question asks to find the value of k, the markscheme will say k=3, but the marks will be for the correct value 3-k=3, but the marks will be for the correct value 3-k=3.
+The markscheme aims to present answers using good communication, eg if the question asks to find the value of k, the markscheme will say k = 3, but the marks will be for the correct value 3 - there is usually no need for the "k =".
 In these cases, it is also usually acceptable to have another variable, as long as there is no ambiguity in the question, eg if the question asks to find the value of p and of q, then the student answer needs to be clear.
 Generally, the only situation where the full answer is required is in a question which asks for equations - in this case the markscheme will say "must be an equation".